red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/migration-guide.md

 - The tool uses regular expressions to find and replace certain patterns in the text.
 If the input files contain text that matches these patterns but should not be replaced, the tool may produce incorrect results.
 - The tool renames the original files and writes the transformed content to new files with the original names.
 Use version control to track the changes made by the tool.
 - The tool does not handle errors that may occur during file reading and writing operations.
 If an error occurs, the tool logs the error and continues with the next file.
-- Using characters like `-`, `+` and tokens like `or`, `and`, etc. is not supported in flow definition, the migration tool does not handle this conversion.
+- Using characters like `-`, `+` and tokens like `or`, `and`, etc. is not supported in flow definition.
+The migration tool does not handle this conversion.
 - It is a better practice to define global variables at the beginning of the flow.
 However, the migration tool does not enforce this.